mongodb-partners/S3toAtlas/README.md

     	--secret-string "{\"USERNAME\":\"<enter the user name> \",\"PASSWORD\":\"<enter the password>\",\"SERVER_ADDR\":\"<enter the servername>\"}"

 Note:
-While providing the server address , provide only the server name.
+While providing the server address, provide only the server name.

 You can find the server name in the connection string.
 To view the connection string you can reach for the "Connect" button on your Atlas Cluster.